 What Is a Non-Disclosure Agreement?

 A Non-Disclosure Agreement is a formal document obligating one party to keep the other party's private information confidential and to secure it from third-party access.
-The term is used interchangeably with "Confidentiality Agreement", which is a type of document that also deals with securing sensitive information.
+The term is used interchangeably with "Confidentiality Agreement Template", which is a type of document that also deals with securing sensitive information.

 - Proprietary Information Agreement.

 NDA agreements can be divided into two types: mutual NDAs and unilateral NDAs.
 By signing a mutual agreement, both parties agree not to disclose any sensitive data that belongs to the other party.
 Usually, these agreements take place when businesses share protected communications.
 In unilateral agreements, only one party is responsible for the non-disclosure of information.
 Upon signing the contract, the third party – for example, an employee, a contractor, or a partner – is bound by law to keep all sensitive information under wraps.

 - Generic Non-Disclosure Agreement.
 This legal contract legally prevents the parties from disclosing certain information that is deemed to be confidential by this agreement.